 54. The Kapinga Kamwalye Conservancy (the "KKC") is a conservancy in the Kavango-East region.
-Members of KKC include Indigenous San and Bantu people who have occupied the land for several generations and have customary rights to the land.
-They practice traditional rituals and depend on traditional healers who use medicine made up of the plant life found within KKC.
-The KKC is overseen by a management committee that implements decisions made by members of the 27 villages located within the KKC, which include Mbambi and Shakambu, and ensures that decisions and projects undertaken align with the goals of the KKC benefit distribution and game management and utilization plans.
-The Indiana service of the In
+Members of KKC include Indigenous San and Bantu people who have occupied the land for several generations and have customary rights to the land.136 They practice traditional rituals and depend on traditional healers who use medicine made up of the plant life found within KKC.137 The KKC is overseen by a management committee that implements decisions made by members of the 27 villages located within the KKC, which include Mbambi and Shakambu, and ensures that decisions and projects undertaken align with the goals of the KKC benefit distribution and game management and utilization plans.138